tkoetting03/silicon/quotes.md

 "All the western nations are caught in a lie, the lie of their pretended humanism: this means that their history has no moral justification, and that the West has no moral authority.” - **James Baldwin**

+"Nothing in life is certain except death, taxes and the second law of thermodynamics" - **Seth Lloyd**

 [Back](./)